AgarwalConsulting/Helm-Training/slides.md

 - `helm get manifest`: This is a good way to see what templates are installed on the server.

 ---

+- If the linter encounters things that will cause the chart to fail installation, it will emit `[ERROR]` messages.

+- If it encounters issues that break with convention or recommendation, it will emit `[WARNING]` messages.

+---
 class: center, middle

 ### Installations